danielgafni/dagster-ray/CONTRIBUTING.md

 ## Commit Messages

 We use [Conventional Commits](https://www.conventionalcommits.org/).
-PRs are squash-merged, so the **PR title becomes the commit message** in `master`.
+PRs are squash-merged, so the **PR title becomes the commit message** in `main`.
 This means the PR title must follow conventional commit format — individual commit messages on the branch don't matter.
 A CI check enforces this.

 ```
 <type>(<optional scope>): <description>